 We’ve all heard about morning sickness and swollen feet.
 But how about the linea nigra?
 Or snoring?
 I always felt humbled when my husband gently prodded me to use a neti pot and, later, nose strips at night to turn down the decibels.
 And I’m still wondering how I ever fit into the clown shoes I bought during my last pregnancy.

 Although it may seem like some very abnormal things are going on with your body, it’s all perfectly normal.
-Most of us experience some strange pregnancy side effects.
+Most of us experience some strange signs of pregnancy and pregnancy side effects.

 Take heart that, if you experience any of these, you are not alone!
 (I just hope you don’t have all twelve!)